5 Sweeping Statements about Brooms

 False.
-Sturdy natural corn brooms, which are manufactured from the fibers of the appropriately named broomcorn (a tough plant resembling sweet corn), are ideal for heavy duty sweeping jobs, patios and mudrooms, for example.
+Sturdy natural corn brooms, which are manufactured from the fibers of the appropriately named broomcorn (a tough plant resembling sweet corn), are ideal for heavy duty sweeping jobs -- patios and mudrooms, for example.
 However, they are just too much for your elegant – and expensive – wood floors.
-Because corn brooms tend to scratch and dull delicate surfaces, it’s best to choose a softer bristle, such as natural Tampico made of Mexican agave, gentle synthetic fiber or a cotton-loop dust mop, for this type of cleanup.
+Because corn brooms tend to scratch and dull delicate surfaces, it’s best to choose a softer bristle, such as natural Tampico made of Mexican agave, gentle synthetic fiber, or a cotton-loop dust mop, for this type of cleanup.

 4. With vacuum cleaners and robots, brooms are becoming obsolete.

 False.
 Brooms are maintaining their popularity for many reasons.
-They are greener than Hoovers, Roombas, uprights, canisters or mini-vacs.
+They are greener than Hoovers, Roombas, uprights, canisters, or mini-vacs.
 The only energy they require is a renewable resource: elbow grease!
 And they’re 99.99 percent free of noise pollution.
-A broom is also simpler to store and to move around your house or apartment; you’re not limited by the length of the cord.
-What’s more, a good broom can handle jobs many vacuums would choke on, including the messiest toddler food spills.
+A broom is also simpler to store and to move around your house or apartment; you’re not limited by the length of a cord.
+What’s more, a good broom handles jobs many vacuums would choke on, including the messiest toddler food spills.
 They’re cheaper and longer-lasting, too, and can easily be recycled once their work life finally comes to an end.
 And of course, brooms are de rigueur for rural homesteaders and vacationers in rustic cabins with no electricity (if those exist anymore).

 5. Brooms are so versatile you can even use one to mop the floor.

 True.
 In many European countries, folks commonly wash the floor with a push broom and a bucket of warm soapy water.
 Convenient for Continentals who hate housework (and who doesn’t?), this trick allows Parisians or Amsterdammers to sweep and mop at the same time.
-It will work just as well on your Cleveland tile, laminate or wood floor.
+It will work just as well on your Cleveland tile, laminate, or wood floor.
 Draping the broom with a cleaning cloth or old towel is optional.
-Alternatively, resourceful rubber brooms do a great job of scrubbing, squeegeeing and sweeping all types of floors, including carpet, indoors and out.
+Alternatively, resourceful rubber brooms do a great job of scrubbing, squeegeeing, and sweeping all types of floors including carpet, indoors and out.

 Laura Firszt writes for networx.com.